DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-We then comprehensively evaluate \framework~using 8 popular deep-learning models aforementioned as our benchmark under different handheld device status (CPU-interactive, CPU-powersave, and GPU) and configuration ($\mathcal{W}$, \textit{PropT}).
-We first present whether \framework~can accurately find the optimal partition points under complex contexts and configuration described in Section~\ref{sec:eval_accuracy}.
-We then demonstrate that \framework~is able to achieve significant execution speedup and energy improvements over two naive strategies: wearable-only (no offloading) and handheld-only (offloading everything) approaches mentioned in Section~\ref{sec:eval_improvements}. \framework's capacity to satisfy developers' expected latency is demonstrated in Section~\ref{sec:eval_awareness}.
-We also evaluate \framework's performance under variations of device status, e.g., battery level, Bluetooth network connectivity, and the workloads on handhelds in Section~\ref{sec:eval_adaptiveness}.
-In addition, we demonstrate how our techniques presented in Section~\ref{sec:streaming} can further improve the performance of \framework in Section~\ref{sec:eval_streaming}.
-Finally, we present the system overhead of \framework in Section~\ref{sec:eval_overhead}.

-The experimental setup is the same as our motivating experiments explained in Section~\ref{sec:back_offloading}.
-We directly logged the latency in an application.
-The energy consumption is retrieved by the Monsoon Power Meter~\cite{Monsoon} (for Nexus 6 and Galaxy S2) or previously established power model~\cite{conf/mobisys/LiuCQGLWC17} (for Urbane LG).
-Each experiment is repeated for 20 times in order to make sure the results are statistically meaningful.
+\mysection{Evaluation} We now comprehensively evaluate \framework~using the aforementioned 8 popular DL models under different device configurations.
+The experimental setup is the same as that used in Section~\ref{sec:back}.
+Each experiment is repeated for 20 times to make the results statistically meaningful.